McGlash/McGlash/README.md

 I had my own aha! moment about the future of market research and clients’ evolving needs.
 It catalyzed me to hone my data analytics (Hello World!) capacities.

-Please click on 'Repositories' above for examples of my capabilites.
+Please see [Repositories](https://github.com/McGlash?tab=repositories) for examples of my capabilites.

 <!--
 **McGlash/McGlash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.